mjwgoh/tech-news-gpt/README.md

-# Multi-Shot Article Generation Project
+# Using Prompt Chaining to Automatically Generate Articles

 ## Objective
-This project leverages multi-shot prompting to automatically generate articles.
+This project scrapes the web and uses GPT-3 + LangChain to automatically parse and generate new articles.

 ## Deployment
 The application is deployed on a Flask server, a lightweight WSGI web application framework.
 This setup provides a balance between ease of use and powerful functionality, suitable for both simple and complex applications.